The Well Pennies: Covers

 During the early months of the 2020 pandemic, the band posted regular videos of cover songs, requested from fans.
-On October 30, they released Covers, the bands 3rd full-length album.
+On October 30, they released Covers, the band's 3rd full-length album.
 Covers was included in several "best of" lists, including from No Depression. "...The song choices are delightfully quirky and delightfully rendered, tied together only by Sarah and Bryan Vanderpool’s evident love for each selection and ability to take each somewhere surprising."
 The music video for Stressed out featured masked ballet dancers in popular New York City tourist locations, subsequently deserted due to the COVID-19 pandemic shut down.